What is the UN Biodiversity Lab?

 Can I add or create graphs with the datasets?
 What kind of spatial statistics are available?

 Can I publish my data on UN Biodiversity Lab?

 We are always looking for more biodiversity and sustainable development-related data for publication on UN Biodiversity Lab.
 Data must undergo a vetting process in order to receive a satisfactory integrity seal percentage.
-If you are interested in publishing your data on UN Biodiversity Lab, please upload your data to your sandbox complete with metadata, and then to contact our support team here.
+If you are interested in publishing your data on UN Biodiversity Lab, please let us know through these submission form.

 What formats can I export my data into?

 DXF, ESRI Shapefile, GeoJSON, GeoPackage, KML, and SQLite.

 You have two options.
 You can either "Print Current", the print icon in the top toolbar, which will produce a single PNG of the entire view (the menu will be invisible) and nothing else.
 Alternatively, you can take a screenshot (camera button located in the view legend beneath the abstract and legend), which will download a zip file containing a legend, a scale, a title, a PNG picture of the map.
 The download will also include a PDF of the elements combined together for easy presentation.

 What format can I export the maps into?

 When you export a map, the zip file will contain three PNG’s: the legend, the map, and the scale.
 You can customize the shape and size of your map to fit your presentation by resizing these elements.
 When resizing your map manually, you must resize the scale of your map as well, or inaccuracies will result.

 UN Biodiversity Lab.
 Title [Format].
 Data Date.
 Scale.
 Name of Person Who Generated Map.
 Name of Software.
 URL.
 (Date Accessed).